ucheetah/ucheetah.github.io/_posts/2024-05-23-exo-viz-cluster.md

 <h4> Silhouette score calculation</h4>
 <div style="height: 20px;"></div>

 <p>To determine the number of categories (clusters) is best to model, I'll use the <strong>silhouette score method</strong>.
 This tests the algorithm on different groupings (one group, two groups,...) and attributes to each a score based on how well the algorithm will generate members that are alike.
-High scores indicate good grouping results, bad scores indicate bad grouping</p>
+High scores indicate good grouping results, bad scores indicate ineffective groupings</p>

 <div style="height: 20px;"></div>
 <p align="center">